UCL-Biosciences/Auto-Prot/report/report-template.md

 Here, we show the top 20 proteins by absolute difference in log2 fold change, including the protein, associated genes, treatment means, LFC, and FDR-corrected p value.

 {{TOP_20_PROTS}}

-#### Shared and Differential Abundance
-We may want to know how many protein abundances are unique to each treatment and if there are any proteins with different abundances in multiple treatments.
-We use a venn diagram to show this when there are two or three treatments.
-For four or more treatments, we show the overlaps using an upset plot.
-Both plots highlight shared and unique proteins, helping to identify overlaps or exclusivity between groups.
-Verify data quality by checking for unexpected patterns, such as overly large or small intersections.
-Focus on intersections of interest, such as proteins unique to a condition or shared across all.

-########## Venn or Upset plot here ##########
-########## wait until plan for zeroes/missings ##########

 ### Pathway/functional enrichment (ORA, GSEA)
 We have identified proteins that are different among treatment groups.
 Now we look at the functions associated with these proteins (and related genes) to see if any functions or pathways are particularly common.
 Specifically, we are looking for pathways that are overrepresented relative to all known functions for our dataset.